DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 names(kn4W) <- pneuNames
 ```

-Now we plot the matrices to check the relations among regions.
+Now we plot the matrices to check the relationships among regions.

 ```r